Skip to content

 Approved.

-Authorized the Dallas Public Facility Corporation to acquire, develop and own Apperson, a 251-unit mixed-income multifamily development spanning four parcels at 1431 Apple Street, 1500 Cato Street, 1526 Cato Street, and 3910 San Jacinto Street, and enter a 75-year lease with Slate Properties LLC.
-Passed (Moreno, Roth, Mendelson opposed).
+Authorize the Dallas Public Facility Corporation to acquire, develop, and own Apperson, a 251-unit mixed-income multifamily development spanning four parcels at 1431 Apple Street, 1500 Cato Street, 1526 Cato Street, and 3910 San Jacinto Street, and enter a 75-year lease with Slate Properties LLC.
+Foregone city taxes ~$5.6M over 60 years; projected ~$424,000/year in rent subsidies.
+Passed (opposed: Moreno, Roth, Mendelson).

 See the vote tally and conditions for this decision →